-Django also supports asynchronous views.py function calls, so responsive web apps and mobile backbends are well supported.
-This saves the end-users time and provides the user with satisfaction.
+Django also supports asynchronous views.py function calls, so responsive web apps and mobile backbends well supported.
+It saves the end-users time and provides the user with satisfaction.
 One can write JQuery or xmlHttp calls from a given application screen without disturbing it and get a response while the user is busy with something else.

-Django allows programmers to create large and extensive web applications and REST APIs with the least amount of effort.
+Django allows programmers to create extensive web applications and REST APIs with the least amount of effort.
 It provides the programmer with an ORM (Object Relational Mapping) to manipulate values in database tables through instances of classes defined in the models.py file.
 The programmer need not write complex SQL statements to handle the data directly.
 However, Django also allows the flexibility to let the programmer write actual SQL statements if she chooses to do it.

 Modification of one component doesn’t affect any other component.
 For example, one may add some fields to a models.py class, but doing that won’t affect the views.py functions.
-The views.py won’t be able to get the values of the new fields in the models.py class, but that won’t cripple the existing views.py.
+The views.py won’t be able to get the values of the new fields in the models.py class.
+But that won’t cripple the existing views.py.

 Some of the advantages listed above can also be disadvantages in specific scenarios.
 Let's take a look at the disadvantages.